 As part of any new development, Developers shall identify key pedestrian and cycling routes and destinations.
-Local Transport Note Policy LTN 1/04 'Planning and Design for Walking and Cycling' produced by DfT, sets out the policy context that supports the promotion of pedestrian and cycling facilities.
-It also describes common design principles for pedestrian and cycle provision.
+Local Transport Note Policy LTN 1/20 Cycle Infrastructure Design produced by DfT, sets out the policy context that supports the promotion of cycling facilities.
+It also describes common design principles for cycle provision.